dipser/Email-Address-Validator/README.md

 ## Based on...
-This RegExp is based on Michael Rushtons RegExp an is officially used by PHP in "filter_var()".
+This RegExp is based on Michael Rushtons RegExp and is officially used by PHP in "filter_var()".
 See: http://svn.php.net/viewvc/php/php-src/trunk/ext/filter/logical_filters.c?view=markup